rustaceanrob/kyoto/doc/DETAILS.md

 # Description

-While [Neutrino](https://github.com/lightninglabs/neutrino/blob/master) is the standard SPV for [LND](https://github.com/lightningnetwork/lnd), integrations with existing Rust clients for [LDK](https://github.com/lightningdevkit) and [BDK](https://github.com/bitcoindevkit) haven't come to furition.
+While [Neutrino](https://github.com/lightninglabs/neutrino/blob/master) is the standard SPV for [LND](https://github.com/lightningnetwork/lnd), integrations with existing Rust clients for [LDK](https://github.com/lightningdevkit) and [BDK](https://github.com/bitcoindevkit) haven't come to fruition.
 The [Nakamoto](https://github.com/cloudhead/nakamoto) project is complete with some very modular, elegant programming, but the lead maintainer has other projects to focus on.
 [Murmel](https://github.com/rust-bitcoin/murmel) is yet another light client in Rust, but the last commit was 4 years ago at the time of writing.
 The Rust community of crates has evolved quickly in terms of asynchronous frameworks and runtime executors.
 Like the [LDK node](https://github.com/lightningdevkit/ldk-node?tab=readme-ov-file) project, this project leverages the use of `tokio`.
 By leveraging how futures and executors have developed over the years, the hope is a light client in Rust should be significantly easier to maintain.

 This document outlines some miscellaneous information about the project and some recommendations for implementation.
 The goal for Kyoto is to run on mobile devices with a low-enough memory footprint to allow users to interact with Lightning Network applications as well.
 To that end, some assumptions and design goals were made to cater to low-resource devices.
-Neutrino and LND are the current standard of a server-style, SPV Lightning Node implementation, so Kyoto is generally compliment and not a substitution.
+Neutrino and LND are the current standard of server-style, SPV Lightning Node implementation, so Kyoto is generally compliment and not a substitution.

 Some lower-level architecture decisions are documented in a blog series over at [blog.yonson.dev](https://blog.yonson.dev/series/kyoto/).